-Next, we'll move on to how to connect your Shopify store to Etsy.
+Next, we'll move on to how to connect your Shopify store to Etsy if this is something you want to do.
 This will enable you to export all of your products to your Etsy store.

 Integrating with Etsy

-While we don't yet integrate with Etsy directly, there is a simple workaround.
-Just use Prodigi to add all of your products to Shopify (as normal) and then choose from one of the many apps that allow you to synchronise your catalogue between Shopify and Etsy.
+While we don't yet fully integrate with Etsy directly, there are a few simple workarounds.
+You can either Just use Prodigi to add all of your products to Shopify (as normal) and then choose from one of the many apps that allow you to synchronise your catalogue between Shopify and Etsy.

-Alternatively, if you don't have a Shopify store and intend to only sell on Etsy, you can use our Manual Order Form to input orders from your store manually.
+Alternatively, if you don't have a Shopify store and intend to only sell on Etsy, you can use our to input orders from your store manually.
 These will then be processed and fulfilled through our network.